marvinme/Enterprise-Performance-Pack/README.md

 ./build.sh
 ```

-During building process, enter user name and password of your oracle account for access to oracle container registry.
+During building process, enter user name and password of your Oracle account for access to oracle container registry.
 ```
 [INFO] ------------------------------------------------------------------------
 Building Java - DONE